 I was previously receiving energy data through SMUD's automated benchmarking system, but it no longer works.
 What happened?

 Portfolio Manager allows you to share your data with your partners, contractors, or any others that are helping improve the performance of your portfolio.
-Click here to learn how to share data with other users in Portfolio Manager.
+Learn how to share data with other users in Portfolio Manager.

-A: In the event of a change in property management, Portfolio Manager allows you to transfer the ownership of a property to another Portfolio Manager user.
+In the event of a change in property management, Portfolio Manager allows you to transfer the ownership of a property to another Portfolio Manager user.
 You must first make sure you stop sharing the transferring property with any existing users.
-Click here for step by step instructions.

-A: Yes, on the EPA Portfolio Manager website.
-Click here to find Business specific information.
+Yes, visit the EPA Portfolio Manager website to find business-specific information.

-A: The EPA maintains a list of service providers on their Portfolio Manager website.
-Click here to see the current list of available service providers.
+The EPA maintains a list of service providers on their Portfolio Manager website.
+See the current list of available service providers.

-Q: Is there a public list of buildings that have earned the ENERGY STAR®?
+Is there a public list of buildings that have earned the ENERGY STAR?

-A: Yes.
-Visit the ENERGY STAR® certified buildings and Plants list here.
-If your site earns the ENERGY STAR®, you will be given the opportunity to post your building profile to this list.
-Inclusion is optional.
+Yes, visit the ENERGY STAR certified buildings and plants locator.
+If your site earns the ENERGY STAR, you will have the option to post your building profile to this list.